nc-intezra/dyode_python3/README.md

 # DYODE : Do Your Own Diode

-A DIY, low-cost data diode for ICS
+A DIY, low-cost data diode for ICS.
 This project aims at creating a working data diode for a fraction of the price of the commercial ones.

 This project includes two versions of DYODE :